Berlin repeats support for EU human rights sanctions

 The European Parliament has no powers on foreign policy.

-But for their part, MEPs have also tried to shape the sanctions before they go forward.
+But MEPs have also tried to shape the sanctions before they go forward.

 A draft of the asset-freeze regulation, seen by EUobserver, catalogued 12 criteria for designations.